LaoQi/nodejsChat/README.md

 # nodejsChat
-simple nodejs chat, use webosocket the client use canvas it`s very simple,but funny!
+simple nodejs chat, use webosocket and the client use canvas it`s very simple,but funny!